-You may have watched The Price is Right when you were home sick one day or remember your mother watching it during the day.
+You may have watched The Price is Right when you were home sick.
 It can be an entertaining show.
 Contestants are selected from the audience and they compete to win big prizes by guessing the prices of different products.
 For decades, Bob Barker hosted the show, but Drew Carrey is now the host.

 After their beloved dog died, they needed a new project to keep them busy.
 Terry worked as a weatherman in Las Vegas and learned to recognize patterns to predict the weather.
 He also worked at a casino helping catch card counters.
 His wife is a mathematician.
 After friends told them how fun it was being on the show, they decided to make it their goal.